2025–26 Belgian Basketball Cup

-The 2025–26 Belgian Basketball Cup, for sponsorship reasons the Lotto Basketball Cup, is the 72nd edition of Belgium's national basketball cup tournament.
+The 2025–26 Belgian Basketball Cup, for sponsorship reasons the Lotto Basketball Cup, was the 72nd edition of Belgium's national basketball cup tournament.
 Filou Oostende are defending champions.
+Antwerp Giants won the tournament by defeating the Leuven Bears in the final by 80-72, securing their sixth title.

 Format

 The tournament is a single-elimination tournament in which the teams play match in the Round of 16, two in the quarter and semi-finals and one final to determine the winner of the Belgian Basketball Cup.
 In the round of 32, random opponents are drawn from the Top Division Men One and the BNXT League.
 After that, new opponents will be drawn for the round of 16.